The Traditional Wedding Processional Order

 Mother of the Bride

-The mother of the bride's entrance marks the start of the processional, then she takes her seat to the left of the aisle in the first row.
-Or, as in Jewish ceremonies, she and the bride's father escort their daughter down the aisle together.
+The mother of the bride's entrance marks the start of the processional.
+After she walks down the aisle, she takes her seat to the left of the aisle in the first row.
+Or, as in Jewish ceremonies, she and the bride's father escort their daughter down the aisle together, at the end of the processional.

-Groomsmen often serve as ushers (as do bridesmaids, in some cases) on the wedding day, and if so, they need to arrive early to roll out the runner, distribute programs, and escort guests to their seats.
-They can either walk in the procession before the best man, or later arm-in-arm with the bridesmaids.
+Groomsmen often serve as ushers (as do bridesmaids, in some cases) on the wedding day.
+If so, they need to arrive early to help with any setup, distribute programs, and escort guests to their seats.
+They typically either walk in the procession just before the best man, or later enter later, arm-in-arm with the bridesmaids.

 The Best Man

-The best man is charged with getting the groom to the ceremony on time, marriage certificate in hand, and keeping him calm and relaxed.
+The best man is charged with getting the groom to the ceremony on time—marriage certificate in hand—and keeping him calm and relaxed.
 He stands at the groom's side during the ceremony and signs the marriage certificate.
 He may also hold the bride's ring (or both rings).
+He'll typically enter from the side, skipping the aisle entirely, or process in as the last groomsman.

 Traditionally, the groom will walk solo down the aisle during the processisonal, but we've also seen grooms take a more sutble approach by entering the ceremony from the side of the venue to take his place at the altar.